Centiq/sap-hana/documentation/ansible/system-design-deployment/hana/prepare-bom.md

 ### Override Target Destination

 Files downloaded or shared from the archive space will need to be extracted to the correct location on the target server.
 This is normally set using the `defaults -> target_location` property (see [the defaults section](#red_circle-create-defaults-section)).
-However, you may override this on a case-by-case basis, although this is not normally necessary.
+However, you may override this on a case-by-case basis as shown.
+Overrides will normally reference `{{ target_media_location }}` as shown, but could be an unrelated path.

 1. For each relevant entry in the BoM `media` section, add an `override_target_location:` property with the correct target folder.
 For example: